MattGrayYes/TrainMapper/README.md

-# Rail Mapper
+# Train Mapper
-This takes a UK National Rail service UID and generates a route map URL for signal.eu.org.
+This takes a UK National Rail service UID and generates a URL for signal.eu.org, with the train's calling points as waypoints on the map.

 This is still a first proof of concept that I'm playing with.
 Don't expect it to work amazingly well.